-Launch the configuration software or a Web browser to connect to your router before proceeding; I give steps ahead for Apple base stations, Linksys routers, and other routers.

-Note: A very small number of base stations have WPA and WPS modes.
-When set to WPA, you set and enter keys by typing.
+Launch the configuration software or a Web browser to connect to your router before proceeding; you'll find steps ahead for Apple base stations, Linksys routers, and other routers.
+Note: A very small number of base stations have WPA2 and WPS modes.
+When set to WPA2, you set and enter keys by typing.
 When set to WPS, keys can be handled only automatically.
-You must choose WPA mode if any device you want to connect lacks WPS support.
+You must choose WPA2 mode if any device you want to connect lacks WPS support.